 “I’m glad everybody’s so concerned about honoring my choices.
 I choose to have my medical care continue regardless of ability to pay or insurance coverage, deductibles, prescription benefits, or other cost issues.
 Whatever the President and the Fortune 500 Company CEOs get is what I want.
 No offense to whomever’s reading this, but I want the best.
 If the best is skiing in Gstaad, I would like her or him flown in.

-“I choose a government that regulates health- and medical-care pricing and budgets accordingly, allocating adequate funds for the actual needs of its citizens.
+“I choose a government that regulates health- and medical-care pricing and budgets accordingly, allocating adequate funds for the actual needs of its people, including those who are not citizens.

 “I know what you’re going say.
 I mean, once you stop laughing incredulously at everything you just read.
 You’ll say, Enough nattering on about an ideal world, be realistic.